muldjord/skyscraper/README.md

 * Improved filename versioning removal for optimal query generation
 * Updated 'mameMap.csv' with latest Mame v0.218 listings
 * Added support for 'wheel' artwork type in 'arcadedb' scraping module
+* Now supports symlinked paths inside of the input folder (Thank you to rhunjadi for pointing this out)

 #### Version 3.4.1 (11th February 2020)
 * Further optimized artwork space requirements.
 Now checks if original takes up less space than resized artwork, then forces use of original for those cases